 Our enterprise platform offerings are primarily sold on a subscription basis with a one-year term.
 Our subscription terms are generally not longer than three years.
 These offerings are typically prepaid in advance.
-To a lesser extent, we generate ratably recognizable revenue from perpetual licenses and from the related ongoing maintenance.
+To a lesser extent, we recognize revenue ratably from perpetual licenses and from the related ongoing maintenance.